rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-1-set-of-sets-to-tree.md

   the structure of the node tree.
 * The resulting graph will be a directed graph.
 That is because the relationship a set has with all the other sets is directed.
 * A set is no ancestor to itself.
-That is, the resulting graph will have one root, no loops and no cycles (i.e. a node tree).
+That is, the resulting graph has one root, no loops and no cycles (i.e. a node tree).

 **Memory hook**
 What counts is what relationship a set has with all the other sets.
-Other than that, the elements the sets hold provide no further information that could be relied upon.
+Other than that, the elements the sets have provide no further information that could be relied upon.

 <!-- ======================================================================= -->
-## Required characteristics
+## missing characteristics

 **CLARIFICATION**
 Because a simple hierarchy `H := (V,P,G)` has no characteristics that could